xebialabs/xebialabs.github.com/releases/3.0/referencemanual.markdown

 * **IBM MQ runbook**.
 This runbook makes it possible to deploy to the **IBM MQ Series** platform.
 * **IBM Portal runbook**.
 This runbook makes it possible to deploy to the **IBM WebSphere Portal** application server.

-It is also possible to customize Deployit by changing an existing runbook or by building your own runbook from scratch.
+It is also possible to customize Deployit by building your own runbook from scratch or by changing an existing runbook.
 Please see the **Deployit Programmers Manual** for more information.

 ## Step ##

 A step is one concrete action to be performed to accomplish a **task**.
 A step is created by a **runbook** and contained in a **steplist**.
+Deployit ships with a number of standard infrastructure steps.
+Other middleware-specific steps are contributed by the plugins.

 The following are examples of steps: